Skip to main content

 If Mixmax can't find a matching field for the variable in the recipient's contact details, you can manually resolve the variable like any other custom variable.

 Email Templates are not the only thing you can enhance with variables.
-When you create a Meeting Template, you can also use variables in your Default Event Details, including the following:
+When you create a Calendar, you can also use variables in your Default Event Details, including the following:

 • Title